 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as defined in Rule 13a-13(f) and 15d-15(f) under the Exchange Act.
-Our management, with the participation of our CEO and CFO, had assessed the effectiveness of our internal control over financial reporting as of December 31, 2023 based on the 2013 framework established in the "Internal Control-Integrated Framework," issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on such assessment, management has concluded that our internal control over financial reporting was not effective as of December 31, 2023 because of our previously identified material weaknesses that have not been remediated as of December 31, 2023.
-Those previously identified material weaknesses pertained to (i) inadequate design and maintenance of internal controls over our financial reporting and close activities, and (ii) inadequate segregation of duties.
-More specifically, the material weaknesses were attributed to our inadequate controls on our implementation, use and monitoring of certain new application systems that were implemented during the current year, which resulted in inadequate review of certain transactions.
+Our management, with the participation of our CEO and CFO, assessed the effectiveness of our internal control over financial reporting as of December 31, 2024 based on the 2013 framework established in the "Internal Control-Integrated Framework," issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on such assessment, management has concluded that our internal control over financial reporting was effective as of December 31, 2024.